-- Subject-matter of the contract of sale must be 'goods'. - GOODS: [Sec 2(7)] - "goods means every kind of movable property - other than - actionable claims and money; - and includes - o stock and shares. o growing crops, grass, & - o things attached to or forming part of the land which are agreed to be - severed before sale or under the contract of sale. - Goodwill, trademarks, copyrights, patent rights, water, gas, electricity, are - all regarded as goods. - Money' means current money.
+- Subject-matter of the contract of sale must be 'goods'. - GOODS: [Sec 2(7)] - "goods means every kind of movable property - other than - and includes - Compiled By:CA Sahil Grover - actionable claims and money; - o stock and shares. - o growing crops, grass, & - o things attached to or forming part of the land which are agreed to be severed before sale or under the contract of sale. - Goodwill, trademarks, copyrights, patent rights, water, gas, electricity, are all regarded as goods. - Money' means current money.
 Old and rare coins, however, may be treated as goods and sold as such. - 'Actionable claims' means claims which can be enforced by a legal action or a suit, e.g., a book debt (i.e., a debt evidenced by an entry by the creditor in his Account Book)